Colorado’s Newest Whataburger Finally Open. Where Will The Next 3 Locations Be?

 The Loveland, Colorado In-N-Out Construction Is Finally Happening

-The Summit Will Soon Be No More.
+The Summit Is No More.
 What's Next For This Colorado Favorite?